 I have received many questions about how I make my royal icing.
 I make royal icing with egg whites (pasteurized) since meringue powder and dried egg white powder is not very common here in Denmark.
 Some of the cake decorating shops may have it though, but I stick to the egg whites.

 If you know how to make royal icing, but are having trouble getting it runny for flooding your cookies, this step by step instruction might be helpful to you.
-I can tell that I always start out with a stiff royal icing and then I thin it down with water to either soft for piping and runny for flooding.
+I can tell that I always start out with a stiff royal icing and then I thin it down with water so it’s either soft for piping or runny for flooding.
+I swear by my royal icing recipe and won’t use any other method to make royal icing.

 Always remember to cover up your royal icing with either cling film or a wet cloth as this will prevent the royal icing to dry out.
 Also if your icing gets too thick add water or if it is too wet add more icing sugar.
 So here is the tutorial on how to make royal icing.